 However, the truth is that skin-to-skin supports your baby’s development no matter whose arms they’re in.
 In fact, since 30% of hospitals across the US unfortunately don’t yet support immediate skin-to-skin for post C-section mothers - it’s important that dad is there to step in.

-There are many reasons why skin-to-skin time, sometimes called 'kangaroo care', is as important for dad and baby as it is for mom.
+There are many reasons why skin-to-skin time is as important for dad and baby as it is for mom.
 Here are some of the ways skin-to-skin care benefits fathers and babies born via C-section.

 It helps to Stabilize Baby’s Heart Rate